OFS/ofs.github.io/docs/hw/n6001/user_guides/ug_qs_ofs_n6001/ug_qs_ofs_n6001.md

 | 2| Pull up here gently|
 | 3| Motherboard|

-Do not bend the cad while removing it from the slot.
+Do not bend the card while removing it from the slot.

 ![SERVER_5](images/SERVER_5.png)

 <a name="heading-2.0"> </a>

-## **2.0 OFS Stack Architecture Overview for Reference Platform**
+## 2.0 OFS Stack Architecture Overview for Reference Platform

-### **2.1 Hardware Components**
+### 2.1 Hardware Components

 The OFS hardware architecture decomposes all designs into a standard set of modules, interfaces, and capabilities.
-Although the OFS infrastructure provides a standard set of functionality and capability, the user is responsible for making the customizations to their specific design in compliance with the specifications outlined in the [FPGA Interface Manager Technical Reference Manual: Intel Open FPGA Stack for Intel Agilex FPGA](../../../n6001/).
+Although the OFS infrastructure provides a standard set of functionality and capability, the user is responsible for making the customizations to their specific design in compliance with the specifications outlined in the [FPGA Interface Manager Technical Reference Manual: Intel Open FPGA Stack for Intel Agilex FPGA](https://ofs.github.io/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001/).

 OFS is a hardware and software infrastructure that provides an efficient approach to developing a customer FPGA-based platform or workload using an Intel, 3rd party, or custom board.

-#### **2.1.1 FPGA Interface Manager**
+#### 2.1.1 FPGA Interface Manager

 ![OFS_FIM](../../reference_manuals/ofs_fim/images/Agilex_Fabric_Features.png)